• Blog

 Publish date:

 While the popularity of mobile devices and their use are still growing, the same can be said about the demand for mobile applications.
 From the perspective of users, we know that today there are applications for practically everything.
 However, the apps are different not only based on their goals and functionality, but they also differ by the tools that were used for their creation.
-The most general technical classification tells us that there are native, cross-platform, hybrid and web-based mobile apps.
+The most general technical classification tells us that there are native, cross-platform, hybrid, and web based mobile apps.
 In this article, we are going to provide you with a closer look at the latter category and explain when this type can be a preferable option.

 Web-based app: general information

-Modern web mobile apps are usually built with the use of such languages as JavaScript and HTML5.
+Modern mobile web apps are usually built with the use of such languages as JavaScript and HTML5.
 One of the products that may help you to develop web apps is an integrated development environment RAD Studio owned by Embarcadero.
 If you are interested in using this IDE for building your apps, we offer you to read another Softacom article to get more details.

 This category of apps unites software that runs not on the operating system of the devices but on a web server.
 In this case, the interaction between users and a remote server is conducted via a web browser.